zslajchrt/zslajchrt.github.io/_posts/2015-08-23-developing-protean-applications-part4.md

 At this stage, for each trait in the model, the builder holds a trait factory, which may be asked to create the trait's proxy object.

-Then the hints are passed to the builder strategy by the developer.
+Then the developer configures the builder strategy, which is used by the builder during the instantiation to consult which trait composition should be selected for the instantiation.
+The `HintClassBuilderStrategy` strategy allows specifying traits that should be present in the selected trait composition.

 The strategy object may actually contain inconsistent hints, but they will never lead to using an inconsistent composition of traits.
 Hints only helps the builder to select the best matching trait composition to the given hints.
 Without any hint the class builder selects the first composition from the list of all possible